 Company Profile

-Fredericia, Denmark-based Monjasa Holding AS (Monjasa) is primarily involved in the trading and physical supply of marine fuels but the group has interests in a number of related businesses, most notably its CBED project and hotel services for offshore operations and IT consultancy, RelateIT.
+Fredericia, Denmark-based Monjasa Holding AS (Monjasa) is primarily involved in the trading and physical supply of marine fuels but the group has interests in a number of related businesses, most notably its CBED project and hotel services for offshore operations and technical ship management company Montec.

 Monjasa was founded in 2002 by Anders Østergaard and Jan Jacobsen.
 It is fully owned by its Dubai-based Group CEO, Østergaard.
-Through 14 global offices and some 30 tankers and barges deployed across the Americas, Europe and the Middle East & Africa, the firm has a truly worldwide footprint and a headcount of just over 500.
+Through 14 global offices and more than 30 tankers and barges deployed across the Americas, Europe, the Middle East, Africa and Asia, the firm has a truly worldwide footprint and a headcount of over 600.

 The most recent chapter of Monjasa’s history has seen it enjoy some of its best ever years, achieving continued year-on-year growth despite the industry having faced a number of significant challenges, including IMO 2020 and the impact of the coronavirus pandemic.